schwartz-lab-NLP/data_contamination/README.md

 ## Setup

-The code is implemented in python 3.7.3 using Hugging Face's trasformers.
+The code is implemented in python 3.7.3 using Hugging Face's transformers.
 To run it, please install the requirements.txt file:

 ```bash
 pip install -r requirements.txt